-September is Infant Safe Sleep Awareness Month and to recognize this important observance, the Saginaw County Department of Public Health is reminding parents and caregivers of techniques that can help to substantially reduce the infant death rate in our county and state.
+Governor Rick Snyder has declared September 2018 as Infant Safe Sleep Awareness Month to highlight the importance of preventing sleep-related infant deaths.
+In order to recognize this important observance, the Saginaw County Department of Public Health is reminding parents and caregivers of techniques that can help to substantially reduce the infant death rate in our county and state.

-From 2010 to 2015 in Saginaw County, there were 27 sleep-related infant deaths, which is a rate of 2.0 deaths per 1,000 live births.
+From 2011 to 2016 in Saginaw County, there were 27 sleep-related infant deaths, which is a rate of 2.0 deaths per 1,000 live births.
 Sleep-related deaths are those where the sleep environment was likely to have contributed to the death.
 In Saginaw County, suffocation is the most common cause of sleep-related death.
 A safe sleep environment can reduce the risk of all sleep-related infant deaths.